Expertium/expertium.github.io/Benchmark.md

 ## Algorithms

+### SR/DSR memory model

 Most of the algorithms are based on the Stability, Retrievability (alternatively Half-Life, Probability) model of memory, or it's extension, Difficulty, Stability, Retrievability (alternatively Difficulty, Half-Life, Probability).
 I will refer to the former as the SR model and to the latter as the DSR model.

-### FSRS family

 All FSRS algorithms use the DSR model of memory.